apoorvsaini/bingo/README.md

 Frontend uses *React and redux*.

-Backend uses *Node.js, with express and Socket.io (to run Ball/number drawing service)*.
+Backend uses *Node.js, with express and Socket.io (to run Ball/number drawing service and broadcast new ball/number to the clients)*.

 ### Structure